History Masters Graduate Degrees Programs in Buffalo

-Graduate Students who have a passion for researching, analysis, and interpreting the past may find that a Masters in History Program might open up a variety of potential career paths.
+A Masters in History Program might open up a variety of potential career paths for those with a passion for researching, analysis, and interpreting the past.
 Historians are employed in state, local, and federal government, as well as by professional, scientific and technical services.
-They work as consultants, in museums, archives, historical societies, research organizations and nonprofits.
+They might work as consultants, curators and archivists, in museums, archives, historical societies, research organizations and nonprofits.

 Most Masters in History programs require students to have earned a bachelors degree from an accredited college.
 Some may also require knowledge of a foreign language.
 Follow up with individual programs for details.

 FUN FACT: Herodotus, a contemporary of Socrates, is credited as being the “Father of History”[i] Click To Tweet

 How Long Will It Take to Earn a Masters Degree in History? in Buffalo

 The average, full-time student could earn a master’s degree in history within one and half to two years, but some students take longer.
 Typically a Masters in History program requires the completion of 30-37 credits.
 Factors such as one’s undergraduate major, the university, and the masters program you select might affect time to completion.
 Program lengths and course credits may vary.